 - Pour the batter into the prepared cake pan.
 Bake for 35 minutes, until the top of the cake is golden and a toothpick inserted in the center of the cake comes out clean.
 Allow the cake to cool completely in the pan on a wire rack.

-- Decorate the cake.
-Carefully lift the edges of the parchment paper to remove the cake from the pan.
+- Carefully lift the edges of the parchment paper to remove the cake from the pan.
 Spread the frosting generously onto the top of the cake.

 - In a small bowl, combine the cocoa powder and vanilla extract for the chocolate speckles and whisk until smooth.
 Dip the bristles of a small, new/clean, stiff-bristled paint brush into the chocolate mixture.
 Holding the paint brush over the frosted cake, use your finger to gently pull back the bristles (away from the cake) and then release them (towards the cake) to flick the chocolate speckles onto the frosting.